 Extensive reading and colloquial/formal usage building are major emphases of the course, while speaking and writing are incorporated in class discussions, oral reports, and essay assignments.
+Prerequisite: CHNS 302 or equivalent.
+Numeric grade only.

-402 Fourth-Year Chinese (Mandarin).
+402 Fourth Year Chinese (Mandarin).